 - Aetiology, pathology and symptomatology of selected neurological conditions; medical and surgical management, including radiological investigations

 - Principles of neurological rehabilitation practice related to selected neurological conditions; biological basis and empirical evidence for physiotherapy interventions

 - Advanced physiotherapeutic management of patients with selected neurological conditions, including motor, sensory, perceptual and behavioural/cognitive deficits

 - Traumatic brain injury: assessment, acute management and rehabilitation

 - Spinal cord injury: functional levels, acute management and rehabilitation

-- Pharmacology in the management of neurological conditions
+- The adjunct role of Pharmacology in the management of neurological conditions

 - Parkinsonism and other basal ganglia disorders, including medical management